barbaraoramah/my-CEE4530/Postlabs/Data Analysis Lab 3.md

 ```

-2. Prepare a Gran plot using the data from the titration curve of the t=0 sample.
-Use linear regression on the linear region or simply draw a straight line through the linear region of the curve to identify the equivalent volume.
-Compare your calculation of Ve with that was calculated by ProCoDA.

 3. Plot the measured ANC of the lake on the same graph as was used to plot the conservative, volatile, and nonvolatile ANC models (see questions 2 to 5 of the Acid Precipitation and Remediation of an Acid Lake lab).
 Did the measured ANC values agree with the conservative ANC model?